 Interactive elements work best when they feel natural to the learning flow rather than forced interruptions.

-Sharing and hosting your training videos
+Distribute and measure training videos

 How to choose the right software for your needs?